David Beresford (journalist): 'Richard-Richard' Goldstone controversy

-In a 1999 interview, in which he responded to former South African President F.W. de Klerk’s reference to the "Richard-Richard" nickname, Goldstone claimed that it was all a figment of the journalist’s imagination, concocted for a satiric piece and then later included in The Guardian:
+In a 1999 interview, in which he responded to former South African President F. W. de Klerk's reference to the "Richard-Richard" nickname, Goldstone claimed that it was all a figment of the journalist’s imagination, concocted for a satiric piece and then later included in The Guardian:

 It's quite amusing, the 'Richard Richard' story was an invention of the chap from The Mail & Guardian, David Beresford.
 He concocted that as a sort of humorous thing in one of his satirical columns.
-As far as I’m aware that’s where it began and ended and it had a funny sequel because soon after it was printed he called me about something to do with the commission and I returned his call and he wasn’t there and I left a message to say, "Please tell him that Richard Richard called."
-He so enjoyed that he referred to it in an article which appeared in The Guardian.
+As far as I'm aware that’s where it began and ended and it had a funny sequel because soon after it was printed he called me about something to do with the commission and I returned his call and he wasn’t there and I left a message to say, "Please tell him that Richard Richard called."
+He so enjoyed that he referred to it in an article which appeared in The Guardian.1999 interview With Justice Richard Goldstone, "30 SEP 1999: GOLDSTONE, RICHARD".
+O'Malley's political interviews, O'Malley website.

 However, an examination of Beresford's original 9 July 1994 article in The Guardian reveals that Beresford’s original reference to the nickname was not a satiric piece.

 Health and death

 In 1991, Beresford was diagnosed with Parkinson's disease, but continued to work as long as he could.
-In 2001, he underwent neurological surgery to add a pacemaker (known as deep brain stimulation or DBS, to treat his Parkinson's, a procedure he wrote about.
+In 2001, he underwent neurological surgery to add a pacemaker (known as deep brain stimulation or DBS), to treat his Parkinson's, a procedure he wrote about.
 He died in Johannesburg in 2016.